Wednesday, April 24, 2013

 BINGO & BURLINGAME...
 OR BUST

-I guess I'll break down and admit we kinda brought it on ourselves.
+I'll admit we kind of brought it on ourselves.
 Thanks to the wonders of Doppler Radar, we already knew it was a 40% chance of rain.
-Fifteen or so rechecks later, it was officially official.
+Fifteen rechecks later, it was officially official.
 We would indeed be "damp camping" part of the weekend.
-In a tent.
-Another pitfall, which we wouldn't discover until much later, was the fact that we were so distracted by the dark clouds looming across our iphone screens, that we neglected to take notice of the actual temperature.
+We wouldn't realize until much later that we were so distracted by the dark clouds looming across our iphone screens, that we neglected to take notice of the actual expected temperatures.
 But trust me, one or two degrees does not make a huge difference when the thermometer is already hovering around the freezing point.
 It was only about 5:30pm at this point, so being wet AND cold AND hungry hadn't even began to enter our minds (or bodies yet).
-I didn't even pay much thought when my boyfriend remarked (numerous times) that he was on day two of a horrible aching pain developing around his jaw line....
+I didn't even pay much thought when my boyfriend remarked (numerous times) that he was on day two of a horrible aching pain developing around his jaw line.

 The thing we were actually concentrating on at that particular minute, was getting to Foxwood's Casino in time for the night Bingo session.
 Which in fact did happen.
 What didn't happen?
 Well, that would be the ability to leave promptly after we dabbed our last losing card.
 You would think that at that second... or at some point over the next 4 1/2 hours, one of us would have noticed that another box on the weekend's Fail Card had been checked off.
 But noooooo!
 I guess we were probably too busy trying to track down a cocktail waitress for one of casino's infamous, yet scarce, "free" drinks.

-We wedged in the tiny tent (of course one of the poles were missing so it was about 1 1/2 foot high on one side and 2 1/2 feet on the other) .
+We wedged in the tiny tent (of course one of the poles were missing so it was about 1 1/2 foot high on one side and 2 1/2 feet on the other).
 The queen air mattress was of no use.
-Wet sleeping bags absorbed more wetness from the sides of the tent, and through the ground.
+Sleeping bags absorbed wetness from the sides of the tent, and through the ground.
 Heads in hats, on wet pillows.
 Wet feet in wet socks.
-Heavy hunting parkas, over fall jackets, over hooded sweatshirts, over long sleeved shirts...and wet jeans.
+Wet heavy hunting parkas, over wet fall jackets, over wet hooded sweatshirts, over wet long-sleeved shirts and wet jeans.
 I wondered if hypothermia was a possibility.
 I was sure it was.
 So cold.
-So very very cold.
+So very cold.
 And the wind...would we wake to the Wicked Witch of the West's feet peeking out from under our wilderness abode?
-The only thing louder then the wind and rain...was my stomach.
+The only thing louder than the wind and rain, was my stomach.
 The hunger pains started taking repeated blows to my gut.
-Soggy corn chips was all we could muster up without disturbing our cave.
-I was gagging on my fourth limp chip when I hear the first howl.
-Coyotes?
-Maybe.
-I had heard them many times before coming from the other side of Watchaug Pond.
-But this thing poor thing sounded like it was in anguish!
-After about 15 minutes, I heard a man's loud shout of " JoJo- Get in here!"
-And the canine calls ceased.
-Unfortunately, it had set off every owl in the park.
-After some time, finally sleep came....
-If that's what you could call it.
-A couple hours of slumber and the Emergency Room could not wait any longer.
+Soggy corn chips were all we could muster up without disturbing our cave.
+I was gagging on my fourth limp chip when I heard the first howl.
+Coyotes.
+I had heard them many times before coming from the other side of the Pond.
+Unfortunately, the howls set off every owl in the park.
+Sleep, if that's what you could call it, came in 5-minute intervals.
+Within a couple hours, it became apparent that the emergency room could not wait any longer.

-Despite the fact that I was still tired, grumpy, and starving (not even a stop at McDonald's for a .99 cent coffee!)...the morning's pain (mine, not his) was diminished as we dragged ourselves through the emergency room doors.
+Despite the fact that I was still tired, grumpy, and starving (not even a stop at McDonald's for a .99 cent coffee!), the morning's pain (mine, not his) was diminished as we dragged ourselves through the emergency room doors.
 I saw the look on the receptionist's face as her eyes rose to meet ours.
 I think I actually heard her gasp.
 This wonderful woman must have seen the desperation in our eyes (again, mine not his).
 Westerly Hospital is the best!
-Within minutes of arriving, he was seen, made comfortable in a room, pumped full of morphine, blood drawn, and on his way to CTscan.
+Within minutes of arriving, he was seen, made comfortable in a room, pumped full of morphine, blood drawn, and on his way to CT-scan.
 They later found the culprit was a soft tissue infection.
 A couple weeks regimen of antibiotics and pain killers were prescribed.
-It better work.

-We spent most of the afternoon drying out, resetting up, taking cold showers, browsing Walmart, and checking out the rebuilding going on down at Misquamicut.
-And although my boyfriend felt like Hurricane Sandy had also paid him a visit.....he insisted we return to Foxwood's Bingo that night.
-He was pretty much a trooper ( ok- a grumbling soldier in the trenches) the rest of our stay this trip.
-Next time, I'm paying more attention to the weather B-4 we go to C-A-M-P-O!!!!
+We spent most of the afternoon drying out, resetting up, taking cold showers, browsing Walmart, and checking out the rebuilding going on down at Misquamicut Beach.
+Although my boyfriend surely felt like Hurricane Sandy had also paid him a visit, he insisted we return to Foxwood's Bingo that night.
+He was pretty much a trooper (ok- a grumbling soldier in the trenches) the rest of our stay.
+From now on, I'll be paying more attention to the weather forecast B-4 we go to C-A-M-P-O!

 No comments: